 - Journal article published ahead of print: Huth EJ, King K and Lock S (1988) Uniform requirements for manuscripts submitted to biomedical journals.
 British Medical Journal.
 Epub ahead of print 12 June 2011.
 DOI: 10.1177/09544327167940.

 - Website: National Center for Professional Certification (2002) Factors affecting organizational climate and retention.
-Available at: www.cwla.org./programmes/triechmann/2002fbwfiles (accessed 10 July 2010).
+Available at: www.cwla.org./programmes/triechmann/2002fbwfiles (Last accessed on: 10 July 2010).

 - Thesis/dissertation: Clark JM (2001) Referencing style for journals.
 PhD Thesis, University of Leicester, UK.

 - Conference article (published or unpublished): Clark JM and Smith P (2002) Latest research on car exhaust manifolds.
 In: 17th international conference on strain analysis (ed L Macadam), London, UK, 23–25 September 2010, pp.12–14.
 London: Professional Engineering Publishing.

 - Blog: Clark JM (2006) Article title.
 In: Blog title.
 Available at: www.blogit.com/johnmatthewclark (Last accessed on: 20 August 2011).

 - Report: MacDonald S (2008) The state of social welfare in the UK.
 Report, University of Durham, UK, June.2.
 Citigroup Ltd. (2011) How to make your money work for you.
 Report for the Department of Finance.
 Report no. 123345, 13 June.
 Oxford: OUP.

 Manuscripts should be prepared for submission in any of the following supported file formats: Word Document (.doc, .docx).